Types of innovation strategies – the practical guide

 Without incrementally innovating both processes and products to deal with the constant changes in the social and economic ecosystems they operate in, no company can stay in business.

-Just because we would classify some innovation as routine and incremental, this does not mean that it does not add significant value to the products and customers that benefit from it.
+Just because we would classify some innovations as routine and incremental, this does not mean that it does not add significant value to the products and customers that benefit from them.

-Tiny improvements in existing technology, adding, or changing just a few features in software or implementing just one or two internal process improvements and easily make the difference between a successful product launch, a good financial quarter or a flop and a miss.
+Tiny improvements in existing technology, adding, or changing just a few features in the software, or implementing just one or two internal process improvements easily make the difference between a successful product launch, a good financial quarter, or a flop and a miss.